Jammy2211/euclid_strong_lens_modeling_pipeline/README.rst

 The following additional pipelines are available in the repository:

 - ``group.py``: Lens modeling of group-scale lenses which have extra nearby galaxies whose light and mass must be modeled.
+- ``multi_wavelength.py``: After modeling the high resolution VIS imaging, model lower resolution NIR / EXT imaging using a fixed lens model.
+- ``point_source.py``: Model the lensed source as a point source, for example if its a strongly lensed quasar.
 - ``mge_only.py``: Perform a fast Multi-Gaussian Expansion (MGE) subtraction of the lens light, in order to better visualize the lensed source.
-- ``multi_wavelength.py``: After modeling the high resolution VIS imaging, model lower resolution NIR / EXT imaging using a fixed lens model.

 All pipelines are run with the same API as the `start_here.py` script, for example: